scalar/cli/packages/cli/README.md

 scalar init
 ```

-This will create a `scalar.toml` file for you.
+This will create a `scalar.config.json` file for you.
 All commands will use the configured OpenAPI file by default.

 ## Options